awsdocs/aws-systems-manager-user-guide/doc_source/automation-cliwalk.md

 When you run the AWS\-UpdateLinuxAmi document, Automation performs the following tasks\.

 1. Launches a temporary Amazon EC2 instance from a Linux AMI\.
 The instance is configured with a User Data script that installs SSM Agent\.
-The SSM Agent executes scripts sent remotely from Systems Manager Run Command\.
+The SSM Agent runs scripts sent remotely from Systems Manager Run Command\.

 1. Updates the Instance by performing the following actions: